-Combine 3 tbsp peanut satay sauce with 2 tsp oil.
+- Combine 3 tablespoon peanut satay sauce with 2 teaspoon oil.
 Cut chicken breasts into 1 inch cubes and toss with peanut sauce/oil mixture.
 Grease the grill and cook chicken over medium heat for 3 minutes on each side, or until no longer pink inside.
 Watch carefully to prevent burning.
 Peanut sauce contains sweetener which will scorch if heat is too high.

 Kitchen Items I used to make this Easiest Chicken Satay Salad